Implementing Pearl's $\mathcal{DO}$-Calculus on Quantum Circuits: A Simpson-Type Case Study on NISQ Hardware: Introduction

-In prior work, we introduced a framework for quantum causal inference, establishing how quantum circuits can model causal interventions based on Pearl's DO-calculus~\cite{kang:2025:esc-arxiv}.
+In prior work~\cite{kang:2025:esc-arxiv}, we introduced a framework for quantum causal inference, establishing how quantum circuits can model causal interventions based on Pearl's $\mathcal{DO}$-calculus.
 In this paper, we apply and extend this framework to a canonical challenge in causal reasoning: Simpson's Paradox.
 We validate our approach through a series of simulations and a proof-of-principle experiment on quantum hardware.
-First, using a 3-qubit model, we show that our method successfully resolves a classic Simpson's Paradox scenario in a high-fidelity simulator.
-We then reproduce this result on an IonQ Aria trapped-ion quantum processor, confirming the viability of the approach in the presence of real-world hardware noise.
-Furthermore, to demonstrate scalability, we apply our framework to a complex 10-qubit causal network simulating a healthcare scenario, successfully quantifying the confounding bias that simple statistical stratification fails to correct.
-Taken together, our results establish quantum causal inference as a promising computational paradigm for tackling long-standing challenges in AI fairness and XAI where complex confounding effects are prevalent.
-We make no claim of quantum advantage; our goal is to validate the framework on Simpson's paradox using both simulators and quantum hardware.
-This v1 preprint does not release code or data; we will make all artifacts available in a subsequent arXiv version (v2).
+Our contributions are threefold: \begin{itemize} \item We compile binary SCMs into block-diagonal quantum circuits, representing nodes as qubit registers, encoding conditional probabilities via controlled-rotation gates, and giving Pearl's $\mathcal{DO}$-operator executable semantics through a simple circuit-surgery rule. \item We instantiate this construction on a 3-qubit confounded treatment model that exhibits a Simpson-type reversal, and validate the $\mathcal{DO}$-calculus resolution both in high-fidelity simulation and on an IonQ Aria trapped-ion noisy intermediate-scale quantum (NISQ) processor, observing close agreement with classical baselines under realistic hardware noise. \item We apply the same methodology to a 10-qubit synthetic healthcare network with multi-level confounding, using the circuit-level implementation of backdoor adjustment to quantify confounding bias beyond what simple statistical stratification can correct. \end{itemize} Throughout, we make no claim of quantum advantage or new causal identification criteria; instead, we offer an experimental validation of classical $\mathcal{DO}$-calculus on current NISQ hardware and a concrete case study of how SCM-style graph surgery can be executed and empirically tested within the formalism of quantum circuits.

+The remainder of this paper is organized as follows.
+Section~\ref{s:related} reviews related work on quantum causal models, Born-rule generative models, and quantum analogues of Simpson effects.
+Section~\ref{s:method} introduces our causal framework, the circuit-surgery implementation of $\mathcal{DO}$-operations, and the specific 3-qubit and 10-qubit models used in this study.
+Section~\ref{s:results} presents simulation and hardware results, comparing ideal and noisy implementations and quantifying confounding bias.
+Section~\ref{s:discuss} discusses the interpretation of these findings, connections to classical methods, and current limitations and future directions.
+Finally, Section~\ref{s:conc} concludes the paper.